What is Customer Collaboration? (With Examples)

 If you are interested in customer relationship management, you might also want to read more about customer relationship marketing, a sales approach focused on building a long-term, two-way relationship with customers.

-Customer collaboration software, also known as customer collaboration tools, helps you create a collaborative relationship with your customers.
+Customer collaboration platforms, also known as customer collaboration software, help you create a collaborative relationship with your customers.
 Use this list as a guide to understand which tools might suit your customer engagement strategy: